mpolacek/lists/500-albums.md

 - [ ] 417.
 Ornette Coleman - The Shape of Jazz to Come
 - [ ] 418.
 Dire Straits- Brothers in Arms
 - [ ] 419.
 Eric Church - Chief
-- [ ] 420.
-That's the Way of the World - Earth, Wind & Fire
+- [X] 420.
+Earth, Wind & Fire - That's the Way of the World
 - [ ] 421.
 M.I.A. - Arular
 - [X] 422.
 Marvin Gaye - Let's Get It On
 - [X] 423.
 Yo La Tengo - I Can Hear the Heart Beating as One